mitchelldeamon/manga_dl/README.md

 ### 1. Clone the Repository

-Clone the repository to your local machine:
+Open a `Terminal` window and clone the repository to your local machine:

 `git clone https://github.com/mitchelldeamon/manga_dl.git`